Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 While my citations here are just a few recent examples and center on Democratic officials, this problem is in no way unique to Democrats.
 Republicans are ‘almost‘ just as guilty.

-When you ask a conservative to name a who respects and adheres to the Constitution, you will likely get Newt Gingrich’s name.
+When you ask a conservative to name a Republican who respects and adheres to the Constitution, you will likely get Newt Gingrich’s name.
 But I’ve been screaming at the top of my lungs for years to beware of this man.
 He is a fraud.
 Finally, some are starting to heed my warnings.
 My good friend Mark Levin is among them.

-Gingrich defended William Jefferson (D-LA) when the FBI raided his congressional office.
+Gingrich defended William Jefferson (D-) when the FBI raided his congressional office.
 Jefferson is the guy who hid his bribe money in his freezer, took over rescue equipment after Hurricane Katrina so he could rescue his personal belongings, and was still promoted by Pelosi.

 Gingrich said the FBI raid violated the Speech and Debate Clause of the Constitution.
 Gingrich would argue repeatedly on TV and radio that the FBI has no right to raid any congressional office … no matter the crime being investigated, simply because they were a part of the Executive Branch.